Okayama Korakuen Garden's Autumn/Winter Limited Event "Red-Crowned Crane Walk"! Access and Souvenir Information

-About the Tancho Walking in the Park
+About the Red-crowned Crane Walks in the Park

 Daily life

 Normally, the cranes spend their time in the crane house on the left hand side as you enter through the main gate.
-When you stroll around the zoo, you can occasionally hear their distinctive calls.
+As you stroll around the zoo, you can occasionally hear their distinctive calls.
 In fact, for a period after the war, the raising of cranes in the zoo was discontinued.
 However, after two cranes were donated by Mr. Guo Moruo, who studied at the former Sixth Higher School in Okayama, they began to be seen in the zoo again.

 Scenes from the walking event